r-lib/vctrs/tests/testthat/_snaps/bind.md

       <error/vctrs_error_scalar_type>
       Error in `vec_cbind()`:
-      ! `..1` must be a vector, not a <vctrs_foobar> object.
+      ! `..1` must be a vector, not a <vctrs_foobar> object. x Detected incompatible S3 list.
+To be a vector, the object must explicitly inherit from <list> or should implement a `vec_proxy()` method.
+Class: <vctrs_foobar>. i If this object comes from a package, please report this error to the package author. i Read our FAQ about creating vector types (`?howto_faq_fix_scalar_type_error`) to learn more.
     Code
       (expect_error(vec_cbind(foobar(list()), .error_call = call("foo"))))
     Output
       <error/vctrs_error_scalar_type>
       Error in `foo()`:
-      ! `..1` must be a vector, not a <vctrs_foobar> object.
+      ! `..1` must be a vector, not a <vctrs_foobar> object. x Detected incompatible S3 list.
+To be a vector, the object must explicitly inherit from <list> or should implement a `vec_proxy()` method.
+Class: <vctrs_foobar>. i If this object comes from a package, please report this error to the package author. i Read our FAQ about creating vector types (`?howto_faq_fix_scalar_type_error`) to learn more.
     Code
       (expect_error(vec_cbind(a = 1:2, b = int())))
     Output